Getting Started

 Editing the prompt

+The editable prompt is a high-level description of this specific part of the app.
+Updates to the prompt regenerate the app and update the preview.
 To update any part of your app, edit its prompt and select the regenerate button.

 You can also generate a new version using the existing prompt with the Remix option: